nanoporetech/hammerpede/README.md

 Hammerpede: training profile HMMs for primers from real Nanopore data
 =====================================================================

-Hammerpede is a package to build strand-specific profile HMMs for a set of primers from real Oxford Nanopore reads.
+Hammerpede is a package to build strand-specific profile HMMs for a set of primers from real Oxford Nanopore Technologies' reads.
 The models built can be used by the [pychopper](https://github.com/nanoporetech/pychopper) package to identify and orient full length cDNA reads.

 Getting Started
 ================